4uffin/github-status-feed/CONTRIBUTING.md

-Here is a CONTRIBUTING.md file.
-This is a great starting point for providing guidelines for others who might want to contribute to your project.
-You can customize the sections with more specific rules as your project evolves.

-**Disclaimer:** This is a personal proof of concept project.
+> **Disclaimer:** This is a personal proof of concept project.
 I make no promises and provide no guarantees that I will acknowledge or accept any contributions, bug reports, or feature requests.
 Submitting a pull request or issue does not guarantee it will be reviewed or merged.

 # **Contributing to GitHub Status Feed**

-Thank you for your interest in contributing to this project\!
+Thank you for your interest in contributing to this project!
 This is a simple proof of concept, but all contributions are welcome and greatly appreciated.

 ## **How to Contribute**